mj-nexara/bmsf/bmsf-docs/docs/03_Finance/Disbursement_Policy/Gaza_Relief_Disbursement.md

-\## 🔐 Compliance \& Safeguards
+## 🔐 Compliance & Safeguards

-\- All Gaza disbursements are reviewed by the \*\*Finance \& Legal Desk\*\*
+- All Gaza disbursements are reviewed by the **Finance & Legal Desk**

-\- Partners must comply with international humanitarian law and anti-terror financing regulations
+- Partners must comply with international humanitarian law and anti-terror financing regulations

-\- Disbursements above $1,000 USD require dual confirmation and YAML logging
+- Disbursements above $1,000 USD require dual confirmation and YAML logging

-\- Anonymous field operatives are permitted only under verified humanitarian cover
+- Anonymous field operatives are permitted only under verified humanitarian cover

----

-\## 📊 Audit \& Transparency

-\- Monthly disbursement summaries are published in donor transparency reports

-\- YAML logs include donor linkage, purpose, and confirmation status

-\- Field reports are archived in `docs/06\_Monitoring\_and\_Evaluation/Field\_Reports/Gaza\_2025.md`